hneth/riskyr/README.md

 3. Seeing a variety of visualizations that illustrate how parameters and metrics interact and influence each other facilitates active and explorative learning.
 It is particularly helpful to view the same or similar relationships from alternative representations or to inspect the change of one parameter as a function of changes in other parameters.

 To deliver on these assumptions and goals, we provide a range of computational and representational tools.
 Importantly, the objects and functions in the `riskyr` toolbox are not isolated, but complement, explain, and support each other.
-All functions and visualizations can be used separately and explored interactively, providing immediate feedback on the effect of changes in parameter values.
+All functions and visualizations can also be used separately and explored interactively, providing immediate feedback on the effect of changes in parameter values.
 By providing a variety of customization options, users can explore and design representations of risk-related information that suit their personal goals and needs.

 Installation
 ------------

-The most recent release of `riskyr` is available from [CRAN](https://CRAN.R-project.org/) at <https://CRAN.R-project.org/package=riskyr>:
+The current release of `riskyr` is available from [CRAN](https://CRAN.R-project.org/) at <https://CRAN.R-project.org/package=riskyr>:

 ``` r
 install.packages("riskyr")  # install riskyr from CRAN client
 library("riskyr")           # load to use the package
 ```

-The latest development version can be installed from its [GitHub](https://github.com) repository at <https://github.com/hneth/riskyr/>:
+The most recent development version can be installed from its [GitHub](https://github.com) repository at <https://github.com/hneth/riskyr/>:

 ``` r
 # install.packages("devtools")